yannguillemaud/ChatOS/README.md

 ### 7. OPCodes
 OPCodes (Operation Codes) describe the operation to be performed.
-Each OPCode is represented in byte.
-Parentheses specifies the sender of the code, where S is for Server and C for client.
+Each OPCode is represented in a byte.
+Parenthesis specifies the sender of the code, where S is for Server and C for client.
 ChatOS protocol uses the following OPCodes:
 1. Initialization (C)
 2. Successful operation (S)